Skip to content

 Upload Options

-Folder (No OCR) Upload without OCR processing All documents are digital/searchable
+Folder (No OCR) Upload files without OCR processing (up to 1000 files)

-Folder (Force OCR) Forces OCR on all documents All documents need OCR
+Folder (Force OCR) Upload files with forced OCR on all documents (up to 1000 files)

 API Option